 Final project

-As their final project students will write a short paper (750-1000 words) in which they demonstrate their familiarity with key anthropological concepts as well as their ability to connect those to everyday life experiences.
+As their final project, students will write a short paper (750-1000 words) demonstrating their familiarity with critical anthropological concepts and their ability to connect those to everyday life experiences.
 Detailed instructions will be posted on Canvas.

 Grading scale